Haftamu-S/alx-low_level_programming/README.md

-C - Variables, if, else, while readme
+C - programming in alx